The Motive and the Cue: Production

-London (2023)

 The play originated at the National Theatre, written by Jack Thorne, and directed by Sam Mendes, with previews opening on 21 April 2023.

-West End (2023)

 Following the play's success at the National Theatre, the production transferred to the Noël Coward Theatre in London's West End from 9 December 2023 for a limited run until 23 March 2024.
 Flynn, Gatiss and Middleton reprised their roles as Burton, Gielgud and Taylor.

+The play was broadcast on National Theatre Live in March/April 2024.

-Reception
+Reception and accolades

-Critical reception for the play has been mostly positive, in particular for the leading performance of Sir John Gielgud by Mark Gatiss.
+Critical reception for the play has been mostly positive, in particular for the leading performance of John Gielgud by Mark Gatiss.
 In The Independent, theatre critic Jessie Thompson declared: "It's Gatiss, as Gielgud, who owns this show.
 He deserves all the superlatives for a performance of restrained, quiet dignity, laced with sharp wit."
-The Evening Standard described the production as "elegant" and "a love letter to theatre".
+The Standard described the production as "elegant" and "a love letter to theatre".
 The Telegraphs Dominic Cavendish hailed the play as "a witty, deft, touching evocation of a fascinating, fraught encounter that captures the mood of those times".
-Arifa Akbar of The Guardian gave a mixed review, praising the performances but noting that "ultimately, this play-about-the-play leaves us wishing we had been there to see Burton in the real thing."
+Arifa Akbar of The Guardian gave a mixed review, praising the performances but noting that "ultimately, this play-about-the-play leaves us wishing we had been there to see Burton in the real thing".